creeganmi/Spotify/README.md

 Project Using Natural Language Processing to Examine Popularity and Sentiment Characteristics of Songs on Spotify

 ## Contributing
-Contributors to the project listed below :)
+Contributors to the project are listed below

 Please make sure to update tests as appropriate.
 ![Github stats](https://github-readme-stats.vercel.app/api?username=creeganmi)